Interview

 No hay anuncios

-In his book, he narrates that, while he was director of the Washington Post, Jeff Bezos did not interfere with the newspaper.
-Now he has started to meddle, and you have publicly criticized him.
+In his book he narrates that, while he was director of the Washington Post, Jeff Bezos did not interfere in the medium.
+Now he has started to meddle in it and you have publicly criticized him.

-— So far it has not interfered with news coverage.
+— So far, it hasn't interfered with news coverage.
 There is a tradition in the United States whereby the news department and the opinion department work with a wall in between, disconnected.
-On the opinion pages it is evident that the newspaper's political line has changed: it intervened and now the newspaper maintains a center-right opinion and a staunch defender of the free market.
+On the opinion pages, it is evident that the newspaper's political line has changed: it intervened and now the newspaper maintains a center-right opinion and a staunch defender of the free market.
 But I hope it does not interfere with the informational part.

 — No, I haven't spoken to him recently.
-Our relationship has deteriorated, I suppose because of my public criticism.
-So no, he has not asked for my opinion on the future of the Washington Post.
+Our relationship has deteriorated, I suppose due to my public criticism.
+So no, he hasn't asked for my opinion on the future of the Washington Post.

 Are we at the beginning of the end for the newspaper?
 Thousands of subscribers have unsubscribed and there have been hundreds of layoffs...

-— I hope it has not entered into a spiral of decline.
-I believe the company can be turned around, because there is still a lot of talent working in it despite the exodus of professionals it has suffered.
-Bezos's actions have harmed the brand of the Washington Post, and this is a disgrace.
-Despite everything, the newspaper is practicing good journalism and continues to hold the Trump administration and other politicians accountable.
+— I hope it hasn't entered into a downward spiral.
+I believe the company can be turned around, because there is still a lot of talent working there despite the exodus of professionals it has suffered.
+Bezos's actions have harmed the brand of the Washington Post, and that is a shame.
+Despite everything, the newspaper is doing good journalism and continues to hold the Trump administration and other politicians accountable.

 Cargando